-CHEM2211 - Organic Chemistry Laboratory I AND Permission of Head of Department.
+CHEM2211 - Organic Chemistry Laboratory I AND

-- Water: Properties; water-solute interactions, ice-water interactions; water activity and food stability. - Carbohydrates: Structure and classification; starch, pectin, cellulose, gums and dietary fiber; effect of carbohydrates on properties of food; chemical reactions of carbohydrates in foods. - Proteins: Amino acid structure and properties; proteins structure and properties; interactions with other food components; effects of processing on protein structure, function and quality. - Lipids: Structure and classification; relationship between lipids and health; lipid degradation; hydrolysis and autoxidation; application of antioxidants; processing of lipids.
+Water: Properties; water-solute interactions, ice-water interactions; water activity and food stability.

+- Carbohydrates: Structure and classification; starch, pectin, cellulose, gums and dietary fiber; effect of carbohydrates on properties of food; chemical reactions of carbohydrates in foods. - 3.
+Proteins: Amino acid structure and properties; proteins structure and properties; interactions with other food components; effects of processing on protein structure, function and quality. - Lipids: Structure and classification; relationship between lipids and health; lipid degradation; hydrolysis and autoxidation; application of antioxidants; processing of lipids.
 Effects of processing on properties of food.

+Final Examination (2 hours)

+Course Work:

+In-course Tests

+40%

-In-course Tests 40% (an assignment may be given)
+(an assignment may be given)